JakubMir/Cednik/README.md

 Travel Diary is an Android app built using **Kotlin**, **Jetpack Compose**, and the **MVVM (Model-View-ViewModel)** architecture.
 The app allows users to create, edit, and delete travel entries.
 Users can also add locations on the map, provide a trip title, and add notes for each travel experience.
 The app manages all data locally with the help of **Room** for storage and persistence.

 ## Setup
-Make sure add your Google Geo API key to **both strings.xml in res/values/strings**.
+Make sure to configure your credentials from https://www.brevo.com in **local.properties** to send emails.
+Also add your Google Geo API key to **both strings.xml in res/values/strings**.

 ## Features